- The definition of a sin is an offense against moral rules or law, especially against God.

 An example of to sin is to steal.

-Origin: ME (East Midland) sinne < OE synne (for *sunjo), akin to Ger sünde, prob. < early Gmc borrowing < L sous (gen. sontis), guilty, technical legal term, orig. part. form of esse, to be (see is), in sense (he) being (the one)
+Origin: Middle English (East Midland) sinne ; from Old English synne (for an unverified form sunjo), akin to German sünde, probably ; from early Germanic borrowing ; from Classical Latin sous (gen. sontis), guilty, technical legal term, origin, originally participle, paricipial form of esse, to be (see is), in sense (he) being (the one)